901.1 Vehicle Regulations

 handicapped space.
 Persons requesting a temporary handicapped permit must obtain such

-permit from Director of Student Health Services and Employee Wellness or the Disability
+permit from Director of Student Health Services or the Coordinator of Accessibility

-Services coordinator.
+Services.
 Permits thus issued are valid for up to a 2-week period.
-Beyond
+Beyond this initial

-this initial period, persons must have written justification from an appropriate physician.
+period, persons must have written justification from an appropriate physician.
+Temporary

-Temporary handicapped permits are properly affixed only when suspended from the interior
+handicapped permits are properly affixed only when suspended from the interior rearview

 - The operator and/or owner of a vehicle shall be responsible for all violations recorded against the vehicle.